donaldboulton/minimal-mistakes/_pages/about.md

 # Technical notes about this website

-This website is built as static HTML with Jekyll and served on Netlify via a continuous deployment (CD) workflow.
+This website is built as static HTML with Jekyll Node React and Webpack, and served on Netlify via a continuous deployment (CD) workflow.
 Pull requests are automatically built into preview apps, while commits to the master branch trigger the production build and deploy onto Netlify’s CDN edge node infrastructure.
 Since the whole site is just a bunch of static files copied onto multiple CDN nodes around the world, time to first byte (TTFB) is consistently fast at around 1ms to 2ms.
+React Notifications through my Slack Bots and Zapier for my Mansbooks donboulton.com workspace.

-## Serverless
+## Server-less

 No run time dependency or vulnerable server stack required Pre-built pages served over a CDN for fastest time to first byte